uokorie/Analysis-of-sales-data-from-Sample-Superstore/README.md

 I'll be carrying out this Analysis on Excel, using Pivot Table and Visualization tools.

-The first step is to ensure that the data is clean to facilitate accurate result from my analysis.
+The first step was to ensure that the data is clean to facilitate accurate result from my analysis.

 # Profit and Revenue Generation by City, State,Region, and Segment